parkerdavis1/agave-portfolio/content/blog/scrolling-turkey/scrolling-turkey.md

 <script src="assets/turkey/turkey.js" defer></script>
 ```

-The links page is an Eleventy site using the Nunjucks templating language, so to include the code I just add the following code to the `<head>` of my links page:
+My links page is an Eleventy site using the Nunjucks templating language, so to include the code I just add the following code to the `<head>` of my links page:

 ```html
 {% raw %}{% include "assets/turkey/turkey.html" %}{% endraw %}